 Needs occasional watering once established in the lower elevations of the southwest.
 Click the photo for more information.
 Full Sun – USDA zones 7-8 (roots are hardy to zone 6)

 More information about this tree: California Christmas Tree

 The Redbud Tree.
-A nice smaller tree that works well in the Southwest.
-Many Varieties to choose from.
+A nice smaller tree that works well with smaller yards in the Southwest.
+The most common are Mexican, Oklahoma, and Western Redbud trees.
 USDA 7-9 zones.
 Full sun or partial sun.
 The Redbud will bloom in a dark lavender color flower.
 More info on Redbud trees is here.
 The Redbud Tree.